Yuin: Beings interacting with individuals

 The Yuin word for a personal spiritual connection with an animal, moojingarl, literally means "my friend" (from moodji, friend, and gaarl, my) and involves reciprocity with that animal and a place or places where it is commonly found.
 Yuin typically do not marry people with connections to the same personal or family beings.

 A moojingarl is believed to "appear" unexpectedly, with its behaviour variously indicating approval, that all is well or that danger approaches.
 A person's "spirit" is expected to return to their moojingarl, so the appearance of a dolphin may remind viewers of a relative whose moojingarl was the dolphin.
 A moojingarl is believed to reveal itself to a Yuin person, rather than be chosen for them.

 King Merriman described to Howitt that his black duck budjan ("bird", translated by Howitt as "totem") resided in his breast, and that if it were killed, Merriman would die as well.
 Merriman describes an attack by a person of the lace-lizard "totem", who sent a lace-lizard to crawl down Merriman's throat; it almost managed to eat the budjan in his breast.

-Yuin elder Harrison says that your "personal totem" is "whatever comes near you when you are born".
+Yuin elder Max Dulumunmun Harrison says that your "personal totem" is "whatever comes near you when you are born".